-- Food, drink and related utensils shall not be brought into, stored in, or consumed in a laboratory. - The separation of food and drink from locations containing hazardous materials and potentially contaminated items minimizes the risk of accidental ingestion.
+- Food, drinks, and related utensils shall not be brought into, stored in, or consumed in a laboratory.
+No food or drink should be stored in chemical fridges or freezers. - The separation of food and drinks from locations containing hazardous materials and potentially contaminated items minimizes the risk of accidental ingestion.
 The risk of exposure is also reduced by not using laboratory equipment for preparing or storing foods.
-Food, drinks and other related utensils may also contaminate samples and be detrimental to the related research performed in the laboratory.
+Food, drinks, and other related utensils may also contaminate samples and be detrimental to the related research performed in the laboratory.
+Chewing gum and tobacco products is not allowed in laboratories.